 In addition, rescue societies or shelters often ensure the dog is vaccinated, and disclose any behavior or health issues.

-A list of organizations that specifically help facilitate the rescue of Akita dogs is below.
+A list of organizations that specifically help facilitate the rescue of these dogs is below.

 But maybe, for whatever reasons, you want to raise your pal from a puppy.

 Finding an Akita puppy

 Finding a new puppy can be an exciting time.
 But don’t let the excitement carry you away without doing solid research on the background of your potential new pup.